7 Big Differences Between The Irish vs Scots

 So, although the languages of these two countries are incredibly old, they are still alive and thriving to this day.

-#2 Irish vs Scots: Traits And Physical Looks
+2. Irish vs Scots: Traits and Physical Looks

 When we think of the Irish and the Scots, it is not uncommon to think of pale skin, freckles, and flaming red hair when we conjure up an image of those that live there.
 However, this is very far from the truth, and you will be harder pressed than you think to spot a red-haired individual.